leap71/leap71.github.io/coding-for-engineers/README.md

 Today, modern programming languages, like C# or Java, keep the elegant aspects of C++ and eliminate the hard and ugly ones.

 While you would think that the world of coding would have gotten easier over the past 40 years, unfortunately it hasn't.
 New programming languages are sprouting like weeds, and the simplicity of the early coding environments has been replaced by awkward, sometimes unnecessarily nerdy systems, that can be hard to navigate.
-Some of this stems from the rise of LINUX in the early 2000s, which swamped the world with hard-to-use command line tools, which, while flexible, appear like a nightmare flash from the past, for someone like me.
+Some of these challenges stem from the rise of Linux in the early 2000s, which swamped the world with hard-to-use command line tools, which, while flexible, appear like a nightmare flash from the past, for someone like me.

 The hardest thing in the 1990s when installing Visual C++, was to insert the diskettes in the right order.
-Today, setting up Visual Studio requires a PhD in cryptography to decypher the error messages.
+Today, setting up Visual Studio requires a PhD in cryptography to decipher the error messages.

 All this results in the unfortunate situation, where more and more people think coding is hard.